Digital Photography Tips, Tutorials and Resources

 Look closer and you’ll see another man in the top-left area doing the same work in the opposite direction, which makes him something of a “reverse shadow” of the main subject.
 Because the two men are located on opposite points of interest using the rule of thirds, this creates an interesting composition.

-You should always be thinking about the points of interest when capturing a photograph.
+You should always think about the points of interest when capturing a photograph.
 It’s a simple concept to learn, although it may take a bit of practice to master while shooting.
+And, once you’ve gained a mastery of the rule of thirds, you can begin experimenting on breaking the rule in your work.

-We hope this article has helped you to learn how does the rule of thirds works in photography.
-You may also want to check out our guide on how to get shallow depth of field in your photos.
+We hope this article has helped you to learn how does the rule of thirds work in photography as a composition technique.
+If you found this walkthrough helpful, then you may also want to check out our guide on how to get shallow depth of field in your photos.

 Using WordPress and want to get Envira Gallery free?